DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

   Useful commands are `kopia cache info` and `kopia cache clear`
 * **Retention** of backups - [here's](https://kopia.discourse.group/t/trying-to-understand-retention-policies/164/4)
   how it works under the hood.<br>
+* **Restore** from backups is most easily done by mounting a snapshot.<br>
+  Web GUI versions have button for it, cli version can do `sudo kopia mount all /mnt/temp &`
 * ..

 # Kopia on a linux machine